Skip to main content

 CHART SIZE

 The width of the chart is the number of stitches in a repeat.
 For example: a chart that is 24 squares wide will be knit over 24 stitches.
 This number is usually listed on the top or the bottom of the chart, and is sometimes also marked off in smaller increments (such as a number or bold vertical line every 5 stitches).
+This 24-st repeat will then be knit repeatedly around each round of your project.

-The height of the chart is the number of rows/rounds.
+The height of the chart is the number of rounds.
 For example: a chart that is 5 squares tall will be knit over 5 rows/rounds.
 This number is usually listed on one (or both) sides of the chart, and is similarly often marked off in smaller increments.

 STITCHES & COLORS